cwurlnd/airline-employee-scheduling-system/README.md

 The project was built on Apache and with an Oracle 11g Database.
 All other miscellaneous files have been removed for brevity.
-The two main folders seen are build and html. build contains the necessary CSVs, SQL statements, and CTL files to create the entitys and relationships needed. html contains the front-end code, including PHP and OCI8 to connect to the database created.
+The two main folders seen are build and html. build contains the necessary CSVs, SQL statements (including triggers and sequences), and CTL files to create the entitys and relationships needed. html contains the front-end code, including PHP and OCI8 to connect to the database created.

 Here are some screenshots of the project: